Micro-Solutions-Bangladesh/kahuk/README.md

 When a user fork a story, the story will be visible in his/her profile page as a forked story.
 In the process, the CMS also update few Karma numbers:

 - Increase story karma by the numbers mentioned in the `_fork_karma_for_story` db config.
-- Increase karma for the session user by the numbers mentioned as `FORK_KARMA_FOR_USER`
+- Increase karma for the session user by the numbers mentioned in the `_fork_karma_for_user` db config.

 #### Story Reaction